Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 We wonder why would the Joovv not simply state at which distance away from their device this 100 mw/cm2 measurement or factory rating was made.

-In the interest potential customers we hope that Joovv will update their power information to be easier to comprehend without trying to read between the lines as currently it does make one speculate whether this information has been left out for a reason (because their device is underpowered relative to the competition?).
+In the interest of potential customers we hope that Joovv will update their power information to be easier to understand without trying to read between the lines as currently it does make one speculate whether this information has been left out for a reason (because their device is underpowered relative to the competition?).

 Regarding accessories between the devices, both the RedRush and the Joovv both come with an app you can download for free to monitor your red light therapy session length to optimize the session.